 When you suppress a group of people, their profiles will remain in your account, but you are unable to email them.
 There is no way to bulk unsuppress contacts.

 If you want to permanently remove a list/segment of contacts from your account, navigate to Account > Settings > Profile Maintenance.

 Here, you will see a Remove Profiles section where you can choose a list or segment from a dropdown menu.
 Select this list or segment and then click Delete People.
 A popup will appear prompting you to confirm this decision; if you wish to proceed, click OK.

 When you delete people, these profiles will be completely erased and no history will be kept — this is permanent.
 Be absolutely certain you want to delete these profiles, because this action cannot be reverted.

 Cleaning Soft Bounces

 - Hard Bounces: A hard bounce occurs when the email cannot be delivered due to a permanent reason — for example, including a misspelled or fake email.
-Klaviyo will automatically remove emails that hard bounce, and then suppress them from future emails.
+Klaviyo will automatically remove emails that hard bounce, and then suppress them from future sends.

-- A soft bounce is always caused by a temporary reason, such as a full inbox or the recipient email server being down momentarily.
+- Soft Bounces: A soft bounce is always caused by a temporary reason, such as a full inbox or a recipient email server being down momentarily.
 Klaviyo will automatically suppress an address that soft bounces more than seven times in a row.

-To create a segment that identifies these chronic "soft bouncers," use the following conditions:
+To create a segment that identifies chronic soft bounced emails, use the following conditions: